benkuly/matrix-spring-boot-sdk/README.md

   appservice:
       # A unique token for Homeservers to use to authenticate requests to application services.
       hsToken: superSecretHomeserverToken
-      # The localpart (username) of the user associated with the application service.
-      asUsername: superAppservice
       # A list of users, aliases and rooms namespaces that the application service controls.
       namespaces:
         users: